 As I’ve gone through my life journey, I’ve experienced a lot of resistance and, to be honest, people who have done some things that have led to bad effects on my life (of course, there have been some amazing helpers, too, not all fall into the first category).
 These experiences have lead me to a path of self reflection and learning, and I’m grateful that I’ve had the outcome reaction that I’ve had, although it certainly did take many terrible times before getting there.
 And still, I am burnt out.

 Over the past few years, I’ve come to a place of better understanding of myself than I’ve ever had before.
 It’s a fantastic and scary place to be.
 To be “awoke”, in this society, is a blessing and a curse.
 Healthiness, consciousness, creativity – it is something that seems like it would be all rainbows and sunshine, right?
-Sometimes, I feel better than I’ve ever felt before – connected, powerful (in the natural sense), helpful, and more fully stepping into who I am as a human being.
+Sometimes, I feel better than I’ve ever felt before – connected, powerful, helpful, and more fully stepping into who I am as a human being.

 Those days are still pretty few and far between.
 It’s a full life change, to follow this path that I’m discovering I was meant to take, and have probably taken before in previous lives.
 And it’s really tough to not only make a full life change, but to do it in American society today.
 The majority of us are in this – we’re burnt out, unhappy, and unsure what to do about it, but don’t even have the time to really think about it.
 Or, if we do have the time, we instead take the easy way out, binging on fantasies of what could be instead of doing the hard work to make it happen for ourselves.
 Our collective energy is so burnt out and sour that we fester in it because we don’t know what fresh, clean air smells like anymore.
 We indulge ourselves in the quick and easy because that is all we have space for.